Vanoise National Park, Savoie visitors guide

 The most important towns in the region are the gateway towns (Modane, Bourg-Saint-Maurice and Moutiers) and the ski resorts.
 Otherwise there is little in the way of development within the park itself.

 There are several villages in the region which are usually small, often in splendid settings, and provide an interesting glimpse of the harshness of mountain life - remember, many of the tracks now covered by well-equipped hikers were originally tracks used by the villagers to pass from one region to the next.

 During the summer the Vanoise National Parc is essentially hikers territory, and there are numerous trails that can be followed including several long, sometimes difficult but always impressive, hikes and Grand Randonnées that pass through and around the region.
 In total there are more than 600 kilometres of trails in Vanoise National Parc.

+The well established winter sport and ski centres of Val d'Isère and Tignes are to the east of the parc and Val Thorens to the west.
 Other sports are also possible here such as mountain biking and paragliding - but note that mountain bikes are not generally allowed on the trails, but only on specific routes allocated to them.

 If you are lucky you will also have the chance to see some of the wildlife in the parc as you explore, such as the Alpine Ibex and the chamois as well as some of the numerous smaller mammals and birds of prey that live here.
 A part of the reason for the creation of the parc was to provide a protected area for the ibex.